THROUGH THE EYES OF HISTORY

 1979

-Three short-years later, the off-campus learnign opportunity became a fall tradition at WKU as coaches from across the country began to come and share their knowledge with participants.
+Three short-years later, the off-campus learning opportunity became a fall tradition at WKU as coaches from across the country began to come and share their knowledge with participants.
 In Clairfield, Tenn. students sit through a public critique of their work from Art Goldsmith, photo editor of Popular Photography Magazine.

 1983